Overview

 Key challenges included:

-No structured UX performance data
+No structured UX performance metrics or KPIs

-Limited visibility into contribution and reuse
+Limited visibility into reuse, adoption, and design ROI

 Strategic Approach